Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 Its users are famously hostile towards marketers, and yet as the 4th most popular website in the US, it presents irresistible opportunities to reach huge, often highly targeted, audiences.
 Content marketers want to know how to drive traffic with Reddit.

 The good news: despite it being a notoriously difficult environment to gain traction in, content marketers can certainly find success on the platform.
+You can create Reddit spikes, if you do it carefully.
 For Brandwatch it’s a huge source of traffic and one that doesn’t cost us anything.

 I am Brandwatch’s in-house social data journalist, and I turn data into stories as part of the Brandwatch React project.
 React content deals with pop culture, politics and current affairs, so I spend a lot of my time identifying trending topics, gathering data on them, visualizing the data surrounding them and writing about them on our blog.
 Since I began at Brandwatch, I’ve diligently kept an active Reddit account where I’ll post about all sorts of things including, where appropriate, links to Brandwatch content.

 Reddit has been the highest performing source of traffic to our data stories since we started the Brandwatch React project in 2015.

 My most popular posts that feature Brandwatch content have brought hundreds of thousands of people to the site.
 My record Reddit spike is for a piece on Super Mario, was 230k unique page views in 48 hours.